 John Swartzwelder is an Emmy Award winning American comedy writer and novelist, also known for his work on the The Simpsons.
 Born in Seattle, Washington, Swartzwelder began his career working in advertising in Chicago.
 While in Chicago he would write a novelty song that became a local club scene hit.
 He was later hired as a writer for Lorne Michael’s hit sketch comedy show Saturday Night Live, which ultimately led him joining the original writing team of The Simpsons in 1989.
 In 1996 he developed a multi-million dollars pilot episode for a comedy Western series.

 Swartzwelder worked on The Simpsons as a writer and producer until 2003, and later contributed to The Simpsons Movie.
 He is credited with writing the largest number of Simpsons episodes by a large margin, 59 full episodes, with credited contributions to hundreds of episodes in all.
-The vast majority of his episodes were written for the first 10 season of the show, considered the “golden age” of Simpsons comedy.
+The vast majority of his episodes were written for the first 10 seasons of the series, considered the “golden age” of Simpsons comedy.